Minimally invasive microdiscectomy

 If you have been diagnosed with a herniated disc or other condition and your symptoms have not responded to any conservative treatments, spine surgery can become an option.
 Similar to a minimally invasive microdiscectomy, which uses a surgical microscope to help a surgeon see a disc, minimally invasive discectomy at Laser Spine Institute uses direct visualization equipment and other muscle-sparing techniques.
 This allows our board-certified surgeons+ to perform these procedures on an outpatient basis.

 What to expect during a minimally invasive microdiscectomy

-If you’ve been experiencing debilitating and painful symptoms of a herniated disc and have tried conventional treatments, you may be a candidate for a minimally invasive microdiscectomy.
+If you’ve been experiencing debilitating and painful symptoms of a herniated disc and have tried conservative treatments without finding relief, you may be a candidate for a minimally invasive discectomy.
 The experienced surgeons at Laser Spine Institute have helped more than 75,000 patients find pain relief from chronic neck or back pain.
 Contact Laser Spine Institute to learn more.

 Our dedicated team can help you receive your free MRI review* to determine if you are a candidate for one of our minimally invasive procedures.